0x41gawor/tayckner-rest-api/README.md

 If You have access to the Ultimate version of Intellij switch to it from Community version as fast as You can.

 This is the first project where I am using it, and I'm amazed by this software.
-Before I was totally unaware of that, and now I regret.
+Earlier I was totally unaware of that, and now I regret this.